Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Discussion

 \subsection{Potential Limitations of a One-Zone Model}

 The analytic solutions employed in our analysis require several idealizations, such as constant values of \tauSFEtext\ and $\eta$.
-The most important idealization is probably the one-zone framework itself, i.e., the assumption that the star-forming ISM can be treated as a single, fully-mixed gas reservoir with abundances that evolve in time but do not vary with position.
-It is encouraging that our Fiducial model reproduces the observed MDF of \EriII\ with parameter values that appear plausible on empirical and theoretical grounds.
-Perhaps the sharpest conclusion from our modeling is that the observed MDF implies a rapidly declining SFH, with $\tauSFH \sim 0.4$ Gyr, in addition to an eventual truncation.
-This conclusion is driven by the turnover and slow decline of the MDF, as opposed to the high peak and rapid cutoff predicted for models with roughly constant SFR (\citetWAF{}).
-As discussed in \S\ref{sec:alt_model_fits}, clearly ruling out this model would require more precise \FeHtext\ values for the highest metallicity stars in \EriII, but the predicted MDF shape for a constant SFR clearly differs from that inferred in most studies of low-luminosity dwarfs.
+The most important idealization is the one-zone framework itself, i.e., the assumption that the star-forming ISM can be treated as a single, fully-mixed gas reservoir with abundances that evolve in time but do not vary with position.
+Our key finding is that the Fiducial model reproduces the observed MDF of \EriII\ with parameter values that appear plausible on empirical and theoretical grounds.
+More complicated models for the chemical evolution of \EriII\ are certainly possible, but they are not required by the observed MDF.